Machine Creation Services Capacity Sizing on Hyper-V

 - Smart Paging files - Smart Paging only kicks in during machine boot when the host is under memory pressure.
 [I actually haven’t been able to get my host to generate these as yet]

-- Master image snapshots – changes in the master image can count for several GB even with small changes to the image.
-Several snapshots can exist as changes are made to the master image and the amount of change of size between snapshots can vary as well
+- gold image snapshots - changes in the gold image can count for several GB even with small changes to the image.
+Several snapshots can exist as changes are made to the gold image and the amount of change of size between snapshots can vary as well

-- Base images – master image snapshots are merged, so the base image shows the real size of the master image.
-Up to 3 copies of the base image can exist in a single datastore and the sizes will vary based on the actual changes to the master image.
+- Base images - gold image snapshots are merged, so the base image shows the real size of the gold image.
+Up to 3 copies of the base image can exist in a single datastore and the sizes will vary based on the actual changes to the gold image.
 That 3rd copy is transient and should be removed after all machines have applied the latest update

 - Identity disks - on Hyper-V, these start at 36MB and remain at this size